openvinotoolkit/model_server/docs/build_from_source.md

 ### `DLDT_PACKAGE_URL`

-Parameter used to specify URL to OpenVINO package.
-By default set to latest OpenVINO release.
+Parameter used to specify URL to the OpenVINO tar.gz archive, appropriate for the target OS.
+Here are the [latest public packages from master branch](https://storage.openvinotoolkit.org/repositories/openvino/packages/master/).
-Use this parameter together with `OV_USE_BINARY=1`
+Use this parameter together with `OV_USE_BINARY=1`.

 <hr />